hcrhall/sentinel-infracost-module/README.md

 The [policy.sentinel](./policy.sentinel) file shows an example of how you can use the [infracost.sentinel](./modules/infracost.sentinel) module in a Sentinel policy.

-The `infracost` module uses the Sentinel HTTP import to POST the raw output of the Terraform Plan JSON to the https://pricing.api.infracost.io/breakdown API, and then returns the Sentinel representation of the `Infracost` response.
-This response can then be used to enforce controls such as the monthly cost for a project.
+The `infracost` module uses the Sentinel [HTTP](https://docs.hashicorp.com/sentinel/imports/http) import to POST the raw output of the Terraform Plan JSON to the https://pricing.api.infracost.io/breakdown API.
+The `breakdown` module function then returns the Sentinel representation of the `Infracost` response.
+This response data is then used to enforce a control that limits the monthly cost for a project.

 You can demonstrate the policy behaviour by running the following command: